Learning Council

 • Consider and determine the courses or programs to be offered

-• Set criteria concerning qualifications for admission, examinations, and evaluations of student performance
+• Set criteria concerning qualifications for admissions; examinations and evaluations of student performances; requirements for graduation; and awards recognizing academic excellence.

 • Determine the degrees, honorary degrees, certificates and diplomas to be granted by University College, and the persons to whom they are to be granted.